 Phelps Neighborhood Cleanup Day

-This annual event will be May 19, 2018 from 8AM - Noon.
-Learn more about this event and see photos from 2017 by scrolling down.
+This annual event was last held May 19, 2018 from 8AM - Noon.
+Learn more about this event and see photos from past cleanup days by scrolling down.

 - Volunteer to help your neighbors!